-Want to Change Your iCloud Email?
-What You Need to Know
+Here’s How To Change Your iCloud Email Address

 Update Your Devices

-Once you have your Apple ID switched to a new email, you’re also going need to update your devices.
-If you’re using an iPhone and/or an iPad, it’s rather straight forward.
+Once you have your Apple ID switched to a new email, you’re also going to need to update your devices.
+If you’re using an iPhone and/or an iPad, it’s rather straightforward.

-On an iPhone of iPad, follow these steps:
+On an iPhone or iPad, follow these steps:

 - Go to Settings > [Your Name] on your iPhone/iPad.